Meta-Learning for Domain Generalization in Semantic Parsing: Experiments

 \section{Experiments}

-To show the effectiveness of DG-MAML, we integrate it with a base parser and test it on zero-shot text-to-SQL tasks.
-Then we present further analysis of DG-MAML to show how it affects the domain generalization of the parser.
+To evaluate DG-MAML, we integrate it with a base parser and test it on zero-shot text-to-SQL tasks.
 By designing an in-domain benchmark, we also show that the out-of-domain improvement does not come at the cost of in-domain performance.
+We also present some analysis to show how DG-MAML affects domain generalization.